ksruthi1992/park/parking-report.md

 5) The app saves the suggested destination schedule for the user.

+### UC10 - TicketViolations ###

+**Related Requirements:** REQ2, REQ4, REQ9

+**Initiating Actor:** Parking enforcers/employees

+**Goal:** User wants to maintain the parking area by making sure every driver follows the parking rules.

+**Participating Actors:** Sensors, Digital Displays, Mobile App

+**Preconditions:** Employee/Enforcer must have all the equipments needed while partrolling the area.

+**PostConditions:** A ticket will be placed in a vehicle if the driver violated a parking rule.

+**Main Success Scenario:**

+1) Enforcer patrols the area to check every vechicle.

+2) Mobile app can be a supplementary tool for the enforcer to check the parking area.

+3) A ticket will be placed in a vehicle if the driver violated one of the parking rules:
+ -No parking permit/daily parking pass in the vechicle.
+ -Vehicle with a student permit parked on a staff parking.
+ -Vehicle without a handicap parking permit parked on a handicap parking spot.
+ -Vehicle parked on a reserved spot, non-parking spot, or parked in two or more spots.

 ### <a name = use_diagram></a> Use Case Diagram ###